chingu-voyages/soloproject-tier3-flutter-blogapp/README.md

 **Extras (Not Required)**
-- [ ] Add the ability for users to upload pictures (or even audio clips) to notes
+- [ ] Add the ability for users to upload pictures (or even audio clips) to articles
-- [ ] Allow notes to be formatting using Markdown
 - [ ] Use as FEW external packages and libraries as possible to reduce the number of dependencies.
 - [ ] Write Unit and Widget Tests